 4. Before we conclude, let’s talk about the morning blood sugar reading, also known as “fasting” reading.
 Not only is your blood sugar effected by what you eat, it’s also effected by the amount of time between each time you eat.
 So that means it fluctuates even while you sleep.
 The goal is to have stable blood sugar around-the-clock: any extreme, whether high or low, is unwanted.
 So, to prevent an extreme, it is recommended to eat a protein-heavy, carb-light bedtime snack.
 A couple examples are string cheese or Greek yogurt.

-The fasting reading is the most sensitive, and a lot of factors effect it: sleep, stress, the time interval between bedtime snack and fasting reading, type of snack, etc. I’ve noticed a couple of trends that mothers report (in GD support groups on FaceBook).
+The fasting reading is the most sensitive, and a lot of factors affect it: sleep, stress, the time interval between bedtime snack and fasting reading, type of snack, etc. I’ve noticed a couple of trends that mothers report (in GD support groups on FaceBook).
 If the bedtime snack and fasting reading are done at the proper times, the next step is to change what you’re eating.
 If the protein-heavy bedtime snack doesn’t produce a good fasting reading, some mothers try dairy foods like milk or ice cream.
 The change does help some mothers.
 I have even seen a few mothers say that eliminating the bedtime snack is what finally brought their fasting reading within range.
 Anything is worth a try before resulting to insulin.

 As a side note, this is why the support groups on FaceBook are so important.
 No doctor, dietitian or nutritionist will tell you to eat ice cream before bed, or eliminate the bedtime snack.
 These groups offer real-life and real-time support and suggestions that you can’t get anywhere else.

-There is more to the gestational diabetes diet but these are basic tidbits for reference.
+There is more to the diet but these are basic tidbits for reference.
 None of the information on this site is medical advice, nor should it be used to replace medical advice.
 Your doctors and partners will guide you more effectively and inform you more thoroughly.

 1. Each body is different and finding what works for you will be a trial-and-error journey.